Tim Brown (American football): Postseason

-Post-NFL career
+Post-playing career

 Brown was in the movie Little Giants, and is co-host on FSN Pro Football Preview with former players Jason Sehorn, Eddie George and NFL Insider Jay Glazer.
 Brown is also a representative for YorHealth.

 In 1995, Brown became the National Chairman of Athletes & Entertainers for Kids and the related 9-1-1 for Kids.
 These efforts have helped over five million children and teens through mentoring and educational programs.

 As of 2013, Brown has been the General Manager and Co-Owner of the Texas Revolution of the Champions Indoor Football League in his home state of Texas and was an analyst for ESPN College Football.
 Brown also hosts a weekly sports-talk show on WRDI.

+Brown serves as the League Chairman and Commissioner of The Arena League, an indoor football league that is estimated to begin play in 2024.

 Brown currently lives in Cedar Hill, Texas.

 NASCAR

 Brown started a NASCAR racing team as part of their Drive for Diversity program.
 He was recruiting African American sponsors to fund the venture, and has worked out a technical alliance with Roush Fenway Racing, who will provide support to the upstart team.
 Brown hopes to eventually find a black, Hispanic, or woman driver to be the star of his team in order to bring an element of diversity to what is a white-dominated sport.
 However, the plan never successfully began.